BAlchemyLab/bal/README.md

-**THIS REPOSITORY CLOSED!
-ALL DEVELOPMENT MOVED TO https://balchemylab.gitlab.io**

 # Block[Chain] Alchemy Laboratory Framework

 The source code of originally based on post on [Building a Blockchain](https://medium.com/p/117428612f46) of Daniel van Flymen.